 Excess Estrogen.
 Increased estrogen and progesterone bind to thyroid hormones, preventing them from being used by the body.
 A common cause of thyroid problems is increased estrogen due to birth control pills.
 Excess estrogens in the body can also be caused by poor liver function or break down of estrogens and excess body fat (which actively produces estrogen).
 Even if you have low estrogen levels, you can be plagued with estrogen-mimicking substances that block thyroid hormones.
 For a complete list of estrogenic substances to avoid, see my article Estrogen Dominance Syndrome.

 Copper and Mercury Toxicity.
 Copper and mercury interfere with the thyroid by antagonizing or opposing zinc, manganese and selenium needed for thyroid function.
 Unfortunately, copper and mercury toxicity are almost universal today.
 Mercury gets into our bodies from dental fillings, fish except small ones like sardines, and the burning of coal, which releases mercury in the air.
 To learn more, read Mercury Toxicity.
 Copper toxicity can be due to adrenal insufficiency, vegetarian diets, zinc deficiency, stress, etc. To learn more, read Copper Toxicity Syndrome.
+You can also listen to this fantastic podcast about Copper Dysregulation.

 Nutrient Deficiencies.
 These include low levels in our food of bioavailable zinc, selenium, iodine, manganese and others needed for proper thyroid functioning.
 The thyroid also needs protein, though many people don’t eat enough.

 Parasites.
 Parasites can exacerbate thyroid problems.
 You can do Infrared Saunas to kill them, as parasites can’t stand the heat.
 Additionally, you can follow a Mineral Power program, which addresses parasites with supplements.
 When the body is nourished and detoxed on a Mineral Power program, parasites cannot survive.
 This method treats the host by making them healthier, rather than just treating the parasite.
 If the host is not healthy, a parasite can be very hard to kill, even taking years.
-You can check for parasites at the Parasitology Center.

 Vegetarian Diets.
 Eating a vegetarian diet can cause you to become anemic or iron deficient, needed for vigorous thyroid function, along with other nutrients such as selenium and zinc.
 These nutrients are found plentifully in red meat but are more difficult to get from foods on a vegetarian eating plan, especially if you are vegan (no animal products).
 I advise eating red meat once a week for healthy thyroid function.